 I’ll start with the positive aspects of my experience.

 Now the Negatives:

 In the end, I decided to scale back my research project.
 Instead of heading out west, my setting will be in the Smoky Mountains National Park where the Civilian Conservation Corps set up some of the first camps.
-I plan to travel there in a few weeks when the wildflowers are blooming and forget about any failures.
-I’m writing my novel.
+I ended up traveling there over the past couple of years while the wildflowers were blooming and forget about any failures.
+I’m writing a novel.